delink/serverclass_converter/README.md

       -h, --help                    show this help message and exit -d, --debug                   Enable debug logging.
       -f CONFIG, --config CONFIG    serverclass.conf configuration to process.
-      -s, --serverclass             Output local serverclass.conf with fields in place.
       -a APP, --app APP             App name for serverclass.conf output lookup files.
                                     Defaults to app_serverclass.
 Output
 ------

-All of the CSV files will be output into the current directory.
-If you have a stanza "[serverClass:ServerList]", you will end up with two CSV files:
-ServerList.csv and ServerList_blacklist.csv.
+A valid Splunk app will be created in the current directory.
+It will be named after the --app option value.
+If you have a stanza "[serverClass:ServerList]", you will end up with two CSV files: ServerList.csv and ServerList_blacklist.csv.
 There will be a header row with the field name "host".

-If the -s option is supplied, a serverclass.conf file will be created as well with the following content.
-The app name is adjustable with the -a option.
+A serverclass.conf file will be created in local with the following content.
+The app name is the same as what is used to create the current app directory.

     [serverClass:ServerList]
     whitelist.from_pathname = etc/apps/app_serverclass/lookups/ServerList.csv